BenFalken/CruX-Project/README.md

 Then contact someone on our team to obtain `firebase_key.json`, and put that directly inside the `CruX-Project` directory.
 You can now run the application by visiting `http://127.0.0.1:5000/` in your browser while running `flask run` from terminal.

 Site is also accessible at: [https://stormy-journey-96194.herokuapp.com](https://stormy-journey-96194.herokuapp.com)

+## Known bugs
+* OpenBCI headset often buffers and fails to connect, likely a hardware issue
+* "fwoop" sound effect in game cannot be played multiple times in Safari (but it does work in Chrome)
+* The game assumes the update loop is called at 60Hz.
+If you with a 120Hz frame rate, everything moves twice as fast